Greedy walk on the real line: The process viewed from the server

 The above proposition is proved in the next section.
 Let us show how it implies the main result.

-\begin{proof}[Proof of Theorem~\ref{thm:transientlog}] Let $\epsilon$ be any positive number.
-The system starts at time $n_0=0$ from the potential $u^0_0$, and by Proposition~\ref{prop:blocks}, with probability at least $\delta$ the events~(\ref{eq:groupbehavior}) hold for all $j$, for some sequence of stopping times $L_j$.
+\begin{pf*}{Proof of Theorem~\ref{thm:transientlog} for $v=\oo$ and $T=1$} Let $\varepsilon$ be any positive number.
+The system starts at time $n_0=0$ from the potential $u^0_0$, and by Proposition~\ref{prop:blocks}, with probability at least $\delta$ the events (\ref{eq:groupbehavior}) hold for all $j$, for some sequence of stopping times $L_j$.
 If it does not hold for all $j$, let $j_*$ be the first $j$ for which condition~(\ref{eq:groupbehavior}) is violated, and call $n_1=L_{j_*+1}$.
-Whether~(\ref{eq:groupbehavior}) occurs or not is determined by $(u^0_{n})_{n=0,1,\dots,L_{j+1}}$.
-Since $L_{j+1}$ is a stopping time, at time $n_1$ the system restarts from some unimodal bounded potential $u^{n_1}_0$, ignoring the past history, i.e., conditioned on $n_1$ and $u^0_{n_1}$, $(u^{n_1}_n)_{n\geqslant 0}$ is distributed as $\PP^{u^{n_1}_0}$.
-Again, starting from such potential there is probability at least $\delta$ that~(\ref{eq:groupbehavior}) holds for all $j$, with $(u^0_n)_n$ replaced by $(u^{n_1}_n)_n$.
-This can be repeated indefinitely, and therefore there will almost surely be a time $n_*$ such that for condition~(\ref{eq:groupbehavior}) holds for all $j$, with $(u^0_n)_n$ replaced by $(u^{n_*}_n)_n$.
+Whether (\ref{eq:groupbehavior}) occurs or not is determined by $(u^0_{n})_{n=0,1,\ldots,L_{j+1}}$.
+Since $L_{j+1}$ is a stopping time, defining $n_1=\oo$ on the event that (\ref{eq:groupbehavior}) is satisfied for all $j$, we have that $n_1$ is also a stopping time.
+Therefore, at time $n_1$ the system restarts from some unimodal bounded potential $u^{n_1}_0$, ignoring the past history, that is, conditioned on $n_1$ and $u^0_{n_1}$, $(u^{n_1}_n)_{n\geqslant0}$ is distributed as $\PP^{u^{n_1}_0}$.
+Again, starting from such potential there is probability at least $\delta$ that (\ref{eq:groupbehavior}) holds for all $j$, with $(u^0_n)_n$ replaced by $(u^{n_1}_n)_n$.
+It thus takes at most a geometric number of restarts (with parameter $\delta$) to get a success, so there is an a.s. finite time $n_*$ such that condition (\ref{eq:groupbehavior}) holds for all $j$, with $(u^0_n)_n$ replaced by $(u^{n_*}_n)_n$.
+Notice that $\sigma$ takes a possibly new value at each attempt.